-The Definition Matters…
+The Definition Of Disability Matters…

-What is “true own occupation”?
+What is “true own-occupation”?
 Simply, it means you can continue to work in another occupation while receiving disability benefits for your own occupation as a podiatrist.
 So, if you can’t use your hands, but you can greet people at Walmart, you will receive disability benefits in addition to your earnings as a Walmart greeter.

 Optional Disability Insurance Riders